wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 !!! note
     To support symmetric encryption, you must specify a PKCS12 type keystore as the internal keystore.

-You can rotate encryption secrets by switching between symmetric and asymmetric encryption or changing the encryption keys within the same encryption mode.
+You can rotate encryption keys by switching between symmetric and asymmetric encryption or changing the encryption keys within the same encryption mode.

-1. Add the new key to the existing keystore with a new alias.
+1. For **symmetric** encryption, add the new key to the existing keystore with a new alias.

     ```bash
     keytool -genseckey -alias new_alias -keyalg AES -keysize 256 -keystore internal.p12 -storepass password -keypass password
     ```

-    For asymmetric encryption, add a new key pair to the keystore.
+    For **asymmetric** encryption, add a new key pair to the keystore.

     ```bash
     keytool -genkeypair -alias new_alias -keyalg RSA -keystore wso2carbon.jks -storepass password -keypass password